mpezzull/mpezzull/README.md

 # 👋 Hi, I’m Mattia Pezzullo

-**Backend Engineer** passionate about Java & Cloud-Native systems.
+**Backend Engineer** focused on Java & Cloud-Native stacks.

 ---

 ## 📝 About

-I build and maintain backend services in Java on Kubernetes.
-Strong focus on throughput, resilience and observability in real-time pipelines.
+I work mainly with Java in backend systems that require high throughput and real-time processing.
+My experience includes building and scaling microservices, working with message brokers like Kafka, and managing data indexing with Elasticsearch.
+I have hands-on experience with Kubernetes, Helm, and containerized deployments.

 ---